Link to start YouTube videos in the middle

 If people find this useful, I’ll keep updating it with new features and bug fixes.
 Please leave notes and suggestions in the comments section on this post.

 Update (March 1, 2009): I’ve changed the URL structure so that the time comes after a slash instead of a “#”, because the old format screwed things up when posting to Twitter and a few other small problems.
 The old format still works, so existing links should be fine.
 If you leave off the time, the page will load with your video starting from the beginning.

 This entry was posted on Saturday, February 28th, 2009 at 4:22:13 pm and is filed under Tech.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.